Star Trek: Audio drama series

 In May 2022, Alex Kurtzman said there were discussions about expanding the Star Trek Universe to dramatic podcasts.
 The next month, Nicholas Meyer said he was negotiating a deal to make a podcast based on a television series he had planned about Khan Noonien Singh before the events of Star Trek II: The Wrath of Khan.
 The project was confirmed in February 2025 as an audio drama series titled Star Trek: Khan.
+It was released from September to November 2025.

 YouTube series

 The animated preschool web series Star Trek: Scouts premiered on September 8, 2025, as part of the franchise's 60th anniversary celebrations.
 Developed by Nickelodeon Digital Studio in partnership with CBS Studios, the show follows three young friends—JR, Sprocket, and Roo—as they train to become future Starfleet explorers in short-form episodes running approximately three to four minutes each.
 The first two episodes were released on YouTube on September 8 and 9, 2025, while the full 20-episode season is expected in 2026.